chel-007/chel007-stackup-advanced-spaceinvaders-game/README.md

 ### chel007 X Stackup Space Invaders Game WriteUp

-Welcome to my Advanced Update of the StackupInvaders Game Project Integradted with the Immutable SDK Platform.
+Welcome to my advanced update of the StackupInvaders Game Project, integrated with the Immutable SDK Platform.

-This short writeup works through the new features of the Game and their Functionality.
+This brief overview highlights the new features of the game and explains how they function.

-So when I first say this Game and Started to Digest it to understand the Code Logic, it seemed difficult to me, I was tempted to revise the whole Game into one powered by React since it could be easier to create the Logic with that, or Would it really?

-Well, I eventually decided to go along with this because the Main Functions provided in the Initial Invaders game were too much to Overlook and it saved me a lot of time not having to re-implement them, Especially the foll features:
+Initially, when I encountered this game and delved into understanding its code logic, it seemed challenging.
+I was tempted to rebuild the entire game using React, thinking it might make the logic creation easier.
+However, I eventually opted to stick with the existing code because the main functions provided in the original Invaders game were too crucial to overlook.
+This decision saved me a considerable amount of time, especially with the following features:

-* Passport Login and the Game Start Logic after Successful Authentication
+1. Passport Login and the game start logic after successful authentication.
-* The Major Classes triggered at game Start in the Draw Function (Invaders n Player)
+2. The major classes triggered at game start in the Draw function (Invaders and Player).
-* The NFT Logic of Claiming NFTs and Showcasing the UI of the right side of the Screen
+3. The NFT logic for claiming NFTs and showcasing the UI on the right side of the screen.
-* The Initializing Logic of references Classes from another Js File, it later became apparent to me how this worked and I could access as much cross-file Values as i wanted.
+4. The initialization logic of referenced classes from another JS file.
+It became clear how this worked, allowing me to access cross-file values seamlessly.

-So in short, this Game files upon close study became simple and I decided to just build on it which was soo fun!.
+In conclusion, after a closer study, the game files turned out to be straightforward, and I found it quite fun to build upon the existing codebase.

 ### New Features Implemented into the Invaders Game

 #### Level Progression
-The First thing I wanted to do was to ensure that Players comfortably progressed through Levels with Customised Property which would give breath to Understand the game and Enjoy it's features.

-So I added const variables in the Invaders.js document that would hold the Level properties (level & playerLevels), which are being Looped through when Initialising the Aliens and to Update the player Speed, Bullet Speed and Max Bullet Count properties.
+The first thing I wanted to do was to ensure that players could smoothly progress through levels with customized properties, providing an opportunity to understand and enjoy the game's features.
+To achieve this, I added a simple constant array in the `Invaders.js` file that holds level properties (`level` and `playerLevels`).
+These properties are looped through during the initialization of the aliens and to update the player's speed, bullet speed, and max bullet count.

-This introduced a more dynamic feel to the Game because you are Competition against different strength of Aliens each Level (using improving Player perks too).
+This addition brings a more dynamic feel to the game, as players compete against aliens with varying strengths at each level, while also benefiting from improved player perks.

-NB: During Level Progressing, I amped the health property for Aliens to make them require multiple contact shots to be Eliminated, this was very cool because Higher Levels could contain smaller Number of Aliens but with Extra health.
+Note: As players progress through levels, I increased the health property for aliens, requiring multiple shots for elimination.
+This enhancement added an exciting element to the game, as higher levels could feature a smaller number of aliens, but each with extra health.

 The Methods Powering the Level Progression Features includes:
 `in Invaders.js`